 Types of Survey Questions

-The beautiful thing about survey questions is that they can be used in open-ended and close-ended questions.
+The beautiful thing about survey questions is that they can be used in open-ended questions and close-ended questions.

 An important point to note is this; before writing your survey questions, ask yourself this question; how do you intend to use the answer from this survey?
 Do you want quantitative data or insights into the mind of your customer?